Jayant-Duneja/Jayant-Duneja.github.io/_work/1_work.md

 display-description: ""
 ---

-Developed an event‐driven architecture for data pipelines using Java, SpringBoot and Google PubSub.
-Helped automate ∼75 work‐ flows with the help of this architecture.
-Added unit tests and logic using technologies like Junit and Sonarqube
+I played a key role in developing an event-driven architecture for data pipelines using Java, SpringBoot, and Google PubSub.
+This architecture proved instrumental in automating approximately 75 workflows, enabling efficient and streamlined data processing.
+To ensure the reliability and robustness of the system, I incorporated unit tests and logic using technologies such as JUnit and SonarQube.

-Designed and implemented pipelines within Azure Data Factory to facilitate the simulation of ETL (Extract, Transform, Load) processes.
+Furthermore, I took on the responsibility of designing and implementing pipelines within Azure Data Factory.
+These pipelines were specifically designed to facilitate the simulation of ETL (Extract, Transform, Load) processes, allowing for seamless data integration and transformation.
 ***Tech Stack:***
 > Java, SpringBoot, Google PubSub, Sonar, Azure Data Factory